Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/RangeScaler.md

     ```sds linenums="22"
     class RangeScaler(
-        const minimum: Float = 0.0,
+        const min: Float = 0.0,
-        const maximum: Float = 1.0
+        const max: Float = 1.0
     ) sub InvertibleTableTransformer {
         /**
+         * The minimum of the new range after the transformation.
+         */
+        attr min: Float
+        /**
+         * The maximum of the new range after the transformation.
+         */
+        attr max: Float

+        /**
          * Learn a transformation for a set of columns in a table.
          *
          * This transformer is not modified.
          *
          * @param table The table used to fit the transformer.
          * @param columnNames The list of columns from the table used to fit the transformer.
-If `None`, all columns are used.
+If `null`, all numeric columns are used.
          *
-         * @result result1 The fitted transformer.
+         * @result fittedTransformer The fitted transformer.
          */
         @Pure
         fun fit(
             table: Table,
             @PythonName("column_names") columnNames: List<String>?
-        ) -> result1: RangeScaler
+        ) -> fittedTransformer: RangeScaler

+        /**
+         * Learn a transformation for a set of columns in a table and apply the learned transformation to the same table.
+         *
+         * **Note:** Neither this transformer nor the given table are modified.
+         *
+         * @param table The table used to fit the transformer.
+The transformer is then applied to this table.
+         * @param columnNames The list of columns from the table used to fit the transformer.
+If `null`, all columns are used.
+         *
+         * @result fittedTransformer The fitted transformer.
+         * @result transformedTable The transformed table.
+         */
+        @Pure
+        @PythonName("fit_and_transform")
+        fun fitAndTransform(
+            table: Table,
+            @PythonName("column_names") columnNames: List<String>? = null
+        ) -> (fittedTransformer: RangeScaler, transformedTable: Table)
     }
     ```